Habib Bourguiba: 1960s: Socialist experiment and Arab diplomacy issues

 Therefore, he targeted trade sector: All traditional circuits were broken and replaced by a centralized network of state offices and cooperatives.
 He specifically aimed the trade provided by Djerbiens in which Ben Salah saw a conservative caste.
-On 28 April 1964, Bourguiba demanded the start of negotiations on agricultural lands detained by foreigns.
+On 28 April 1964, Bourguiba demanded the start of negotiations on agricultural lands detained by foreigners.
 In response, on 2 May, France notified the suspension of its financial aid.
 Bourguiba, therefore, decided to enact the nationalization of lands, on 12 May.
 However, peasantry did not want to integrate such a system.
 Indeed, bureaucracy weakened governmental ideology: While certain unities remained in Barren vegetation, other ended up acquiring more workers than necessary.

 On 30 September, the first five-year plan ended up with 25% devaluation of the dinar.
 During the congress of Bizerte, the collectivist strategy was, nevertheless, confirmed with the establishment of the coexistence of three economic sectors (public, private and cooperative).
 The Neo-Destour was therefore, renamed as Socialist Destourian Party (SDP) and a central committee was formed including ministers, governors, regional party officers and some high officials.
 Based on communist party model.
 Thus, the leadership was no more elected but chosen by the president among the central committee.
 At the end of congress, to seize control of the Tunisian General Labour Union (TGLU), unique labor union of the country, the SDP decided to create, in all businesses, its own professional cells to compete with the labor ones.
 The presidential party, therefore, achieved its predominance over the country.

 In July 1965, following an accident on a ship connecting Sfax to Kerkennah Islands, the TGLU chairman, Habib Achour was arrested and replaced at the head of the labour union.
 Since then, the State-party system and the Bourguiba-Ben Salah conjunction "Plunged Tunisia into a headlong rush and whirlpool outbid that overshadowed elementary realities."
 Therefore, the first troubles started on 15 December in Msaken: The people protested against the obligation the 147 small farmers had to integrate new cooperatives of fruit trees, that would replace their 80000 olive trees.
 Following the events, the government proceeded to arrest of ten protesters and the disbandment of party cells that supported farmers.

 During this period, Bourguiba distinguished himself from his Arab counterparts in foreign policy.
 Twenty years before Egyptian President Anwar el-Sadat, he favored the normalization of relations with the State of Israel.
 During his visit to Middle-East, defying Gamal Abdel Nasser, he recalled in a speech he gave in Jericho, on 3 March 1965 that "the policy of all or nothing had only led Palestine to defeat".
 He also proposed the United Nations the creation of a Federation between the Arab states of the region and Israel.
 In May of that same year, supported by public opinion, he broke off with the Arab League.